thecodedproject/json/README.md

 Potentially rethink this design?

 ### Order independent comparison (of documents) and sort functions (for documents only)

+This has been put into a new function called `compareOrderIndependent` (rather than muddying up the `operator==`).
+However I'm not sure if that function name captures that the order independent-ness is only for documents and not arrays.

+The reasoning for putting this in its own function rather than making it part of `operator==` is as follows;

+A document currently stores the ordering of the fields inserted into it - when iterating through a document you visit fields in the order they were inserted; therefore it seems wierd to have the `operator==` return true for two documents which have different observable behaviours (i.e. same fields + values but in different order).
+To resolve this there are two options; either remove the ordering of documents completely, or have `operator==` consider document order and create a new function for order indepenent comparison of documents.
+The second option was favoured as to not remove the ordering functionality of documents which may be useful in some situations.

 ### Handle escpaed double quotes within strings